Dental and Orthodontics

 The Paediatric Dentistry Department has two NHS Consultants and one NHS Specialist Registrar and one Honorary Specialist Registrar.
 Outpatients are seen in C1, whilst inpatients largely managed as day cases.

-The Department works closely with the Oral/Maxillofacial Unit, Regional Cleft Lip and Palate Unit and the Orthodontic Department, all based in C1.
+The Department works closely with the Oral/Maxillofacial Unit, Regional Cleft Lip and Palate Unit and the Orthodontic Department.